creativecommons/global-network-strategy/GlobalNetworkStrategy-Final.md

 3. Sign the Network Charter

-In principle, any contributor to the movement with a track record of contribution who commits to the CCGN’s values and guiding principles and is willing to actively contribute to its activities and sustainability can be approved as a formal CCGN Member (if it concerns an individual) or Partner (if it concerns an organisation).
+In principle, any contributor to the movement with a track record of contribution who commits to the CCGN’s values and guiding principles and is willing to actively contribute to its activities and sustainability can be approved as a formal CCGN Member (if it concerns an individual) or Institutional Member (if it concerns an organisation).

 *Note: CCGN Members would not be "members" in formal legal sense under state, federal or other applicable laws governing CC HQ that would grant members rights thereunder.
-And CCGN Partners would not be “partners” in the formal sense under state, federal or other applicable laws governing legal “partnerships” for liability or any other legal purpose.*
+And CCGN Institutional Members would not be “partners” in the formal sense under state, federal or other applicable laws governing legal “partnerships” for liability or any other legal purpose.*

 The CCGN is designed to encourage broader membership beyond the current affiliate teams and organizations.
-We expect current affiliate team members and affiliate institutions to form the initial membership of the CCGN, but we recognize that not all people and organisations currently in the affiliate network may want to participate in governance and leadership roles as Members or Partners of the CCGN.
+We expect current affiliate team members and affiliate institutions to form the initial membership of the CCGN, but we recognize that not all people and organisations currently in the affiliate network may want to participate in governance and leadership roles as Members or Institutional Members of the CCGN.
 The majority of the activities of the movement will take place in platforms — defined areas of work with established goals, objectives, and activities — for which no membership is required.
 We also do not expect every person contributing to the CC movement to join the CCGN structure to participate in governance.
 Regardless, everyone is welcome to contribute to activities as part of the movement without approval or formal membership.

 ### Becoming a CCGN Member or Partner

 Network membership is open to any individual that has a demonstrated record of activities that are advancing the goals of the CCGN.
-Network partnership is open to any organisation that has a demonstrated record of activities that are advancing the goals of the CCGN.
+Institutional Membership is open to any organisation that has a demonstrated record of activities that are advancing the goals of the CCGN.

-To become a Network Member or Partner, the individual or organisation needs to be recommended by at least two existing members of the CCGN, who will describe the candidate’s activities in support of CC’s goals and objectives, and then approved by the Global Network Council (organisations that want to become Network Partners cannot be vouched for by their employees or people directly affiliated with the organisation).
+To become a Network Member or Partner, the individual or organisation needs to be recommended by at least two existing members of the CCGN, who will describe the candidate’s activities in support of CC’s goals and objectives, and then approved by the Global Network Council (organisations that want to become Institutional Members cannot be vouched for by their employees or people directly affiliated with the organisation).

 Existing Network Members can request, on stated grounds, that a membership application be referred to the GNC’s Dispute Resolution Committee, which may decline the application.

-Network Members and Partners need to sign the Global Network Charter, to be developed by the CCGN in consultation with the global community, which defines the rights and responsibilities of Network Members and Partners.
-The current MoU structure will be eliminated, and the Charter, combined with a trademark agreement for use of the CC name, will replace it for Network Members and Partners.
+Individual and Institutional Members need to sign the Global Network Charter, to be developed by the CCGN in consultation with the global community, which defines the rights and responsibilities of Individual and Institutional Members.
+The current MoU structure will be eliminated, and the Charter, combined with a trademark agreement for use of the CC name, will replace it for Individual and Institutional Members.
 The formal process and final Charter will be defined at a later date.
 This will be the new agreement between both the individual or organization and the network, and the individual or organization with CC HQ.
-Network Members and Partners will have to renew their membership periodically every 2 years.
+Individual and Institutional Members will have to renew their membership periodically every 2 years.

 ### Chapters

-A Chapter is constituted by all Network Members, Partners and other contributing people and organizations working in a particular country.
+A Chapter is constituted by all Network Members, Institutional Members and other contributing people and organizations working in a particular country.
 Contributors who are not Members may also participate in Chapters.
 How Chapters organize themselves should be determined locally, and will depend on local characteristics, preferences, needs, resources, and priorities.
 Nothing in this section is intended to limit the ability of Chapters to develop and maintain an organizational structure that could include management and coordination, governance processes, designated spokespeople, or designated subject matter leads who speak on key issues.
 Chapters may also define limits and offer guidance to members in their team as to how they can operate and speak on behalf of CC in that country.

 There may be limited circumstances where there is good reason to have more than one team within a given jurisdiction.
 The GNC will review these on a case-by-case basis.

 The CCGN establishes four basic rules that need to be adhered to by every CC Chapter:

-* Chapters must be open to all Network Members and Partners that are working in that country.
+* Chapters must be open to all Individual and Institutional Members that are working in that country.
 (A Network Member or Partner may only be affiliated with one CC Chapter at a time.
 However, this does not preclude them from doing projects or contributing in other countries).

 * Each CC Chapter will send one representative to the Global Network Council.
 Representatives are elected for a period, likely 1 or 2 years, to be determined at a later date.